-To address the problems highlighted above and increase the effectiveness of development funding, donors have begun to experiment with results-based approaches to aid programmes.
-These approaches can take on many forms, from paying governments directly for high-level
+To address these problems and increase the effectiveness of development funding, donors have already begun to experiment with results-based approaches to aid programmes.
+These approaches can take on many forms, from paying governments directly for high-level outcomes achieved ("results-based aid"), to paying service providers for completing a series of outputs or activities ("results-based financing") (examples are highlighted below in Box 1).
+Nevertheless, they do have one thing in common; they all link funding to results achieved in some way, they all link funding to results achieved.

-9 Andrews, Pritchett and Woolcock, (2012).